 On the road, the CL500’s aluminum 5.0-liter V8 is as smooth as you’d expect from a Mercedes and feels every bit as strong as its 302-horsepower rating.
 The V8 left us wondering why anyone would want the CL600’s V12.

 The answer: more power.
-The V12 leaves the V8 feeling sluggish in comparison.
-The CL500 is by no means slow, but the CL600’s V12 makes the car feel even faster and even smoother, thanks to the perfect primary balance inherent in V12 and inline 6-cylinder engines.
+The V12 leaves the V8 feeling sluggish by comparison.
+The CL500 is by no means slow, but the CL600’s V12 makes the car feel even faster and even smoother, thanks to the perfect primary balance inherent in V12 (and inline six-cylinder) engines.

-For the first time, Mercedes-Benz’s CL-Class offers exterior styling to compete with the other exotic European models And it does this in a uniquely Mercedes package of high technology, convenience, comfort and safety.
+For the first time, the Mercedes-Benz CL-Class offers exterior styling to compete with the other exotic European models from Jaguar, Aston Martin and Porsche.
+And it does this in a uniquely Mercedes package of high technology, convenience, comfort and safety.

 |Model Line Overview|